Charles Krauthammer, Longtime Fox News Analyst, Dead At 68

 Brett Baier was one of them and he paid tribute to his friend and colleague, saying on Twitter, “R.I.P. good friend.
 I am sure you will be owning the panel discussion in heaven as well.
 And we’ll make sure your wise words and thoughts – your legacy – will live on here @krauthammer.”

-Another Fox News colleague, journalist Shannon Bream, also posted a tribute on Twitter: “There will never be another Dr. @krauthammer – never.
+Another Fox News colleague, journalist Shannon Bream, also posted a tribute on Twitter.

+“There will never be another Dr. @krauthammer – never.
 His brilliance, humor and kindness brightened the lives of everyone who was blessed enough to cross his path.
 He challenged me, inspired me and I find it hard to believe he’s gone. #RIP My Dear Friend – I’m better bc of you.”

 Fellow conservative journalist Cal Thomas also penned a tribute, even though he said he didn’t know him well other than seeing him around the Fox News studio and at Washington Nationals’ games.

 “Journalism lost a giant Thursday when Charles Krauthammer, a Fox News contributor and Pulitzer Prize-winning columnist for The Washington Post, died at the age of 68,” he wrote.
 “So much of our political discourse today sounds like regurgitated sound bites put out by the White House and the Democratic National Committee.
 Few speak of solutions with the historical knowledge and deep understanding that Charles possessed.”

 That was one of Krauthammer’s many gifts that will be sorely missed.
 He leaves behind his wife Robyn, whom he married in 1974, and his son Daniel.

-Note: Editor’s note: Fox News reached out to the Inquisitr with a statement from CEO Suzanne Scott.